jagan969646/Capgemini_Sovereignty_AI/README.md

 2.  **Paste:** The text above.
 3.  **Screenshot:** Take a screenshot of your running Streamlit app and place the image in your repository.
 Update the `README` to link to it for maximum impact.

-**Would you like me to create a "Technical Design Document" (TDD) that goes deeper into th